 In 2014, Carmita founded the Surge Institute, an education leadership accelerator with a simple but important mission: Develop and elevate leaders of color who create transformative change for children, families, and communities.

 The Institute’s signature program, the Surge Fellowship was designed to identify and groom emerging diverse talent and empower them to change the landscape of education by providing them with a unique leadership development experience.
 We go beyond training.
 We connect, support and elevate; and we do it all in love and through community.

-Over the past four years, Surge has graduated 47 Chicago fellows with another 24 surging ahead.
-We have expanded our scope nationally, launching a new fellowship in Oakland, California, currently developing 11 Bay Area emerging leaders of color in our inaugural cohort.
+Over the past four years, Surge has graduated 71 Chicago fellows with another 25 surging ahead.
+We have expanded our scope nationally, launching a new fellowship in Oakland, California, and have graduated 11 Bay Area emerging leaders of color in our inaugural cohort with another 11 now taking the Surge journey.
 Additionally, we continue to develop our alumni with specialized initiatives, including a pilot program supporting budding entrepreneurs in securing funding, guidance, and support toward growing their innovative ventures.
 We are also launching new programming in Kansas City, an extension of the Fellowship, the Surge Academy.

 The story of Surge’s success has brought us increased support and influence as we strive toward the ultimate goal of making a positive impact in communities across the country through representative education leadership.

 To educate and develop leaders of color who create transformative change in urban education.